syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - occurs if the array is empty or if quart ≤ 0 or if quart ≥ 4.
+#NUM! - occurs if the array is empty or if quart ≤ 0 or if quart ≥ 4.

 #### Example: